autoregression/idit/README.md

 # IDiT - Iterative Diffusion Transformer

-A DiT architecture that leverages iteration to squeeze out more performance per layer.
+A DiT architecture that uses each layer more than once.
 Playing around with very very low compute.

 ## Installation